- Portfolio of attractive advanced silver projects

 How is it doing:

 The Berenguela silver-copper project is an epithermal polymetallic carbonate-replacement deposit, with a total tenement package of 6,594 hectares.
-According to a 2018 JORC survey, the deposit contains 98 million ounces of measured and indicated silver, plus 28 million ounces of silver in the inferred category.
+According to a 2018 JORC study, it contains 98 million ounces of measured and indicated (M&I) silver, plus 28 million ounces of silver in the inferred category.
 It also boasts 624 million pounds of copper measured and indicated and scoping study of the same year estimated an open-pit mine with a life of 12 years at 2 million tonnes per year.

 - Getting back in the field as coronavirus restrictions ease